 Academic Research Leaders

 Principal investigators from leading institutions offer breakthrough research insights unavailable elsewhere.
-MIT CSAIL's Regina Barzilay, who developed AI systems for early cancer detection and drug discovery after her own diagnosis, combines technical innovation with compelling personal narrative.
-Stanford Bio-X researchers present transformer models achieving 92% accuracy in protein folding prediction, surpassing decades of traditional computational approaches.
+MIT's Regina Barzilay, who developed AI systems for early cancer detection and drug discovery after her own breast cancer diagnosis, combines technical innovation with compelling personal narrative.
+Her work on using machine learning to predict antibiotic properties, published in Cell, demonstrates how academic researchers can present transformative science with real-world impact.
+Stanford Bio-X and similar interdisciplinary programs produce researchers working at the intersection of computation and biology who can speak to protein structure prediction advances and their implications for drug design.

 Academic speakers provide scheduling flexibility but require presentation coaching for commercial audiences.
 Their default mode emphasizes methodology and statistical validation over business application.
 Pre-conference workshops help academics reframe research findings into actionable insights for industry practitioners.
 Budget 8-10 hours of preparation time for academic speakers unfamiliar with corporate conference formats.